dotnet/runtime/docs/design/coreclr/botr/method-descriptor.md

 The **stable entry point** is either the native code or the precode.
 The **native code** is either jitted code or code saved in NGen image.
 It is common to talk about jitted code when we actually mean native code.

-Temporary entry points are never saved into NGen images.
-All entry points in NGen images are stable entry points that are never changed.
-It is an important optimization that reduced private working set.

 ![Figure 2](images/methoddesc-fig2.png)

 Figure 2 Entry Point State Diagram